blusclips/Golden-Paddy-Mobile-First-Progressive-web-app/README.md

 ---

-For web client, access the root directory of the application from the terminal (command prompt) and execute the command <i>'npm run start'</i>.
+For web app, access the root directory of the application from the terminal (command prompt) and execute the command <i>'npm run start'</i>.
 This command will start the web app and launch an instance of the web app on the default browser.

 ### Application Hosting